idamachmadfaizin/Idam.EntityFrameworkCore.Timestamps/README.md

 }
 ```

-> The `Trashed()` function only shows when your entity implements an interface `ISoftDelete` or `ISoftDeleteUnix`.
+> The `Trashed()` function only shows when your entity implements an interface `ISoftDelete` or `ISoftDeleteUtc` or `ISoftDeleteUnix`.

-#### Ignore global softdelete filter
+#### Ignore global soft delete filter

-By default the deleted data filtered from the query, if you want to get the deleted data you can ignore the global softdelete filter by using `IgnoreQueryFilters()`.
+By default the deleted data filtered from the query, if you want to get the deleted data you can ignore the global
+soft delete filter by using `IgnoreQueryFilters()`.

 ```cs
 /// Dt Controller